And Safe From Hackers

 A word about your username

-The default username for the first user you set up with WordPress is “admin”.
-If you leave this username set as “admin” you’re providing hackers with half the information they need to break into your website.
-If you, or the company that built your site, left the administrator username set as admin, you’ll want to change it right away.
+The default username for the first user you set up with WordPress is “admin.”
+If you leave this username set as “admin,” you provide hackers with half the information they need to enter your website.
+Suppose you, or the company that built your site, left the administrator username set as admin.
+In that case, you’ll want to change it immediately.

-Also if you have a blog that displays the author, make sure that the nickname is what displays.
+Also, if you have a blog that displays the author, make sure that the nickname is what it shows.
 You don’t want your username to display.

 Comments

-Spam comments can also be problem, which is why some people choose to disable comments entirely in WordPress.
+Spam comments can also be problematic, so some people disable comments entirely in WordPress.
 People who comment will often include links.
 Sometimes the links are malicious and lead to a site with malware.
-Other times the link itself is harmless, although it has nothing to do with the topic of the post and the commenter could have left it there as a way to increase links to their own website.
+Other times the link itself is harmless, although it has nothing to do with the post’s topic, and the commenter could have left it there to increase links to their website.
 See how to avoid WordPress blog spam.

 WordPress Core

 Over 70% of earlier versions of WordPress have known vulnerabilities.
-While it’s the responsibility of the WordPress security team to fix these vulnerabilities and keep WordPress updated, it’s your responsibility to make sure your WordPress website is updated promptly and running the latest version.
+While it’s the responsibility of the WordPress security team to fix these vulnerabilities and keep WordPress updated, it’s your responsibility to ensure your WordPress website is updated promptly and running the latest version.

 Plugins

-Before adding new plugins to your site, you want to make sure it’s not a fake plugin, and that the plugin developer is keeping it up to date.
-A good place to start is the WordPress repository, as those plugins have been reviewed for security and good coding practices.
-Although you will still want to check to make sure it’s being kept up to date, and be wary of plugins that have a low number of installations.
+Before adding new plugins to your site, you want to ensure it’s not a fake plugin and that the developer keeps it up to date.
+The WordPress repository is an excellent place to start, as those plugins have been reviewed for security and good coding practices.
+Although you will still want to check to ensure it’s being kept up to date and be wary of plugins with few installations.

 Why Do Hackers Want To Get Into Your WordPress Website?